 It doesn’t treat the disease

 This GnRh drug is commonly prescribed by misinformed doctors as a treatment for endometriosis.
 However, it cannot diagnose, treat, remove, or shrink endometriosis lesions.
-What it may do is provide symptom management only (although many patients find the drug side effects intolerable).
+Unfortunately, many doctors spread this misinformation because that’s how the disease has been marketed to them.
+What Lupon may do for some patients is provide symptom management only (although many patients find the drug side effects intolerable).